How Does Humidity Affect Wood Flooring?

 Use a Dehumidifier

-When a dehumidifier is left on an automatic setting, it will remove excess moisture from the air.
-This will greatly reduce the amount of moisture your wood flooring will absorb and most automatic settings will maintain humidity at around 50% RH.
-Ideal for any wood floor type and good for your health too.
+When a dehumidifier is set to automatic, it removes excess moisture from the air.
+This will greatly reduce the amount of moisture your wood flooring will absorb.
+Most automatic settings will maintain humidity at around 50% RH.
+If it's a room you hang washing in, and don't often have the window open in colder months, knock it down to 30%-40%.

 Ensure Extractor Fans Are Working

 Steam can add a lot of extra unwanted moisture to your home.
-Ensure that the extractor fans are working in your home.
-This includes appliances such as dryers and oven hob extractors and bathroom extractor fans.
+If you have wood or laminate in a bathroom or toilet, ensure the extractor fans are working properly.
+This also applies to kitchens where appliances such as dryers, ovens, hob extractors, etc., are near wooden floors.

 Check Your Ventilation

-Homes have many types of ventilation.
-Find out which type yours has and ensure it is working.
-Most commonly you will find trickle vents in the windows.
+Find out which type of ventilation your home has and ensure it is working without obstruction.
+You will most commonly find trickle vents in windows.
 Ensure they are opened and not blocked.
 Another common type is ventilation in brick or blockwork.
 It is important to check that these are not blocked.
-If you cannot find any type of ventilation, keeping windows open as much as possible is a great way to lower humidity in your home.
+If you cannot find any type of ventilation, keeping windows open as much as possible is a great way to lower humidity in a room.

 Turn on the Heating